 The Board of Directors of the Company is structured into three classes (I, II, and III) with one class elected each year to serve a three-year term.
-The term of Class II Directors will expire at the Annual Meeting.
-The persons named below, all of whom are currently members of the Board, will be nominated to serve as Class II Directors.
-If elected, the Class II nominees will serve until the 2020 Annual Meeting of Shareholders.
+The term of Class I Directors will expire at the Annual Meeting.
+The persons named below, all of whom are currently members of the Board, will be nominated to serve as Class I Directors.
+If elected, the Class I nominees will serve until the 2022 Annual Meeting of Shareholders or until their successors are elected and qualified.
 All nominees have consented to be named and have indicated their intent to serve if elected.
 Those nominees receiving the greatest number of votes shall be deemed elected even though they may not receive a majority.
 Abstentions and broker non-votes will not be considered a vote for, or a vote against, a Director and will have no effect on the outcome of this proposal.

-Certain information concerning the nominees for election at the Annual Meeting as Class II Directors is set forth below, as well as certain information about the Class III and I Directors, who will continue in office until the 2018 and 2019 Annual Meetings of Shareholders, respectively.
+Certain information concerning the nominees for election at the Annual Meeting as Class I Directors is set forth below, as well as certain information about the Class II and III Directors, who will continue in office until the 2020 and 2021 Annual Meetings of Shareholders, respectively.
 The following biographical information discloses each Director's age, principal occupation during the last five years and the year that each individual was first elected to the Board of Directors of the Company or previously to the Board of Directors of Bank of Clarke County (the "Bank"), the predecessor to and now a wholly owned subsidiary of the Company.
 In addition, the following information includes the particular experiences, qualifications, attributes and skills that lead the Board to conclude that each person should serve as a Director.

-The Board of Directors recommends a vote FOR the Directors nominated to serve as Class II Directors.
+The Board of Directors recommends a vote FOR the Directors nominated to serve as Class I Directors.